 Then the “inspection team” arrived with Tim Hortons 🙂

 Comment below and let us know what YOUR #1 favorite tool would be that would help YOU speed up your building and make YOUR life easier.

 F.Y.I We’re picking one of our subscribers who’s left us a comment below of what their #1 tool would be and we’re buying them that tool!

-If you’ve enjoyed this post do us a solid and share it with the buttons you see on the side.
-Your sharing is the only reason it gets out there 🙂
+If you’ve enjoyed this post do us a solid and share it.

 We also always make a Pinterest photo for those avid pinners out there!